kzar/davemail/README.md

    the tag to folder mapping as specified in .davemailrc.
 For example a message with the tag `inbox` should be moved to the `INBOX` folder and a message with no relevant tags should be moved to the `Archive` folder.
-   They also take care of moving old messages to my `Old` folder, so messages older than six months will be moved there.
-After which they aren't moved around any more, nor synchronised.
+   For my work emails new messages are tagged (e.g. spam), but the folder to tag mapping isn't maintained.
 3. Those scripts also run my pre and post synchronisation hooks in Emacs, which I then use to update my modeline display etc.
 4. [Notmuch][6] Emacs client is then used for reading and tagging message.
    [Gnus alias][7] for handling my different email identities + signatures.
-5. Outgoing emails are sent using [msmtp][8] and the [msmtpq][9] script, back out via FastMail's servers.
+5. Outgoing emails are sent using [msmtp][8] and the [msmtpq][9] script, back out via FastMail or Gmail's servers.

 ## Usage